Declarative secrets manager

 Passwords, tokens, and keys created automatically when missing — no manual setup, no copy paste.

-DB_PASSWORD = { type = "password", generate = true } Per-secret fallback chains
+DB_PASSWORD = { type = "password", generate = true } Composed secrets

 Each secret can specify its own ordered provider list.
 Tries Vault first, falls back to keyring, then env — until the value is found.